mbeaver502/ArchLinux/README.md

 If you're going to use the package lists here, I highly recommend going through and removing whatever you don't need.
 For example, the fonts package list has about 3GB worth of files to download.
 You may want to skip that one altogether, if only to speed things along.
 You can always go back to the Arch repositories and the AUR to get what you need post-installation.

+As always, practice installation and configuration in a virtual environment (e.g., VirtualBox) before trying on actual hardware.

 # Contents

 1. [First Steps](#first-steps)